All Episodes

 That's it.

-if you decide to continue these studies, you can never look at the world the same way again
+If you decide to continue these studies, you can never look at the world the same way again.

-because when you walk down the street, you walk down with a realization that there's
+Because when you walk down the street, you walk down with a realization that there's nothing you cannot know if you apply yourself to that particular question.

 And I think it's a good illustration.

-It isn't all doom and gloom that I do.
+This isn't all doom and gloom that I do.

-Once in a while I get interested in things on your show.
+Once in a while, I get interested in things on your show.

 And I caught this little anecdote by Dinah Arnett.

-Remember this woman from Florida?
+Remember this woman from Florida, or I think Tampa or something?

 Of course I remember.

-And I looked at it, my wife looked at it first and said, you better look at these.
+My wife looked at it first and said, you better look at these.

-And I looked at it and I said, oh my god, what the hell is this?
+And I looked at it and I said, oh, my God, what the hell is this?

-A 35 millimeter photograph.
+A 35-millimeter photograph.

-You can see it on my website now folks.
+You can see it on my website now, folks.

-And then a blow up of that photograph.
+And then a blow-up of that photograph.

 And you have looked at that thing, whatever it is, haven't you?